Speak to a qualified cancer nurse

-Life with a lung cancer diagnosis can present many challenges.
-Take some time to adjust to the physical and emotional changes, and establish a daily routine that suits you and the symptoms you’re coping with.
+Life after a diagnosis of lung cancer can present many challenges.
+It is important to allow yourself time to adjust to the physical and emotional changes.
+Establish a daily routine that suits you and the symptoms you’re coping with.
 Your family and friends may also need time to adjust.

 Whether treatment ends or is ongoing, you will have regular appointments to manage any long-term side effects and check that the cancer hasn’t come back or spread.
 During these check-ups, you will usually have a physical examination and you may have chest x-rays, CT scans and blood tests.
 You will also be able to discuss how you’re feeling and mention any concerns you may have.

-Between appointments, let your doctor know immediately of any new health problems or change in symptoms.
+Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

-Whichever treatment you are given or choose to have, support from palliative care specialists and nurses can help you live with fewer symptoms.
+Whichever treatment you are given or choose to have, support from palliative care specialists and nurses can help you manage symptoms.
 Talk to your doctor about how to get this support.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.